 Of all the styling tools that we tested in this review, the Hot Tools Signature Series, the Hot Tools Professional Series 24K Gold, and the BaBylissPro Nano Titanium are some of our favorites when it comes to curling performance.
 Hair slides smoothly around the barrel of all three of these models and wasn't prone to kinking or creasing in our tests.
 Additionally, we like that the clamps on these three models provide very even and uniform pressure across the length.

-The Hot Tools Professional Series is available in the most diameters of this group, with 0.375", 0.5", 0.625", 1", 1.25", 1.5", and 2" options available to suit your styling preferences.
-The Hot Tools Signature Series and the BaBylissPro Nano Titanium are only available in 0.75", 1", 1.25", and 1.5" options.
+The Hot Tools Professional Series is available in the most diameters of this group, with 0.375 inch, 0.5 inch, 0.625 inch, one inch, 1.25 inch, 1.5 inch, and two inch options available to suit your styling preferences.
+The Hot Tools Signature Series and the BaBylissPro Nano Titanium are only available in 0.75, 1, 1.25, and 1.5 inch options.

-The Kipozi 1" and the INFINITIPRO by Conair Nano Tourmaline followed in our ranking.
-We found there to be a slightly more noticeable gradient in clamping pressure as you moved away from the pivot and these products are only available in a single diameter.
+The Kipozi and the Infinitipro by Conair Nano Tourmaline followed in our ranking.
+We found there to be a slightly more noticeable gradient in clamping pressure as you moved away from the pivot, and these products are only available in a single diameter.
 The Conair Instant Heat finished at the back of the group, hurt by the noticeable difference in pressure across its length.
 Small sections of hair that would be securely clamped on one end would slide right through with little to no resistance at the other.

-If you are looking for a curling iron that can get as hot as possible, then the Kipozi 1" and the BaBylissPRO Nano Titanium are good options to consider.
-These both have a maximum temperature of 450°F but we like the BaBylissPro Nano Titanium slightly more, as it gives you 50 different temperature settings, compared to the 10 of the Kipozi.
+We looked at the claimed maximum temperature and the amount of adjustability of each product to determine scores for our temperature metric.
+If you are looking for a curling iron that can get as hot as possible, then the Kipozi and the BaBylissPRO Nano Titanium are good options to consider.
+These both have a maximum temperature of 450°F, but we like the BaBylissPRO slightly more, as it gives you 50 different temperature settings, compared to the 10 of the Kipozi.

-The Conair INFINITIPRO Curl Secret and the INFINITIPRO by Conair Nano Tourmaline are also listed with a maximum temperature of 400°F. However, the INFINITIPRO by Conair Nano Tourmaline only gives you 5 different temperature modes and the Curl Secret offers only a low and high-temperature option.
+The Conair Infinitipro Curl Secret and the Infinitipro by Conair Nano Tourmaline are also listed with a maximum temperature of 400°F. However, the Infinitipro by Conair Nano Tourmaline only gives you 5 different temperature modes, and the Curl Secret offers only a low and high-temperature option.